The BFCL story

-The Bristol Women’s Football Casual League was established by players who recognised a gap between those females wanting to participate in traditional 11 a-side football in a friendly competitive and regular league, and those that wanted to play football but on a more casual, informal and flexible basis.
+The Bristol Football Casual League was established by players who recognised a gap between female identifying players wanting to participate in traditional 11 a-side football in a friendly competitive and regular league, and those that wanted to play football but on a more casual, informal and flexible basis.

 The ethos of the league is to make sure football is accessible to all, those who identify as women, those who are non-binary, those that are mothers or carers, those that have work commitments, those who cannot afford the costs of more competitive leagues and training.
-Most importantly for us to provide a friendly, inclusive league that all players are proud to be apart of.
+Most importantly for us to provide a friendly, inclusive league that all players are proud to be a part of.

 The league continually consults with each team.
 This gives them ownership and allows them to make important decisions whether this is around playing formats or frequency of games.

-Ensuring the right people are involved makes the women feel comfortable, this includes the leagues organisers, referees etc and that the right environment is created for all - friendly and accessible, bringing a real mix of players from different backgrounds and cultures together to play the beautiful game, and ensures that community values, social togetherness and access to sport through football is available to everyone.
+Ensuring the right people are involved makes the players feel comfortable, this includes the leagues organisers, referees etc and that the right environment is created for all - friendly and accessible, bringing a real mix of players from different backgrounds and cultures together to play the beautiful game, and ensures that community values, social togetherness and access to sport through football is available to everyone.